UtahTriangle/Laws/Constitution.md

 Any Triangle Brother seeking a one-term special status shall appeal to the Judicial Board with the case for their special status.
 The Judicial Board shall hear the case, and may waive or modify any commitment made by that Brother.
 If the Judicial Board waives or modifies any commitments made by that Brother, they shall also waive or modify the rights of that Brother accordingly.

 Any Triangle Brother whose appeal for a special status involves a reduction of dues must present their appeal to the Judicial Board at least **two weeks prior** to the submission of that term's dues.
 The Judicial Board shall hear the case and may modify the commitment of dues by that Brother, for that term.
-The Judicial Board shall not reduce any Brother's dues beneath the per-member expendatures necessary for the continuing operation of our Chapter.
+The Judicial Board shall not reduce any Brother's dues beneath the per-member expenditures necessary for the continuing operation of our Chapter.

 The Judicial Board shall submit a report for each member granted a special status to the Vice President of our Chapter and our Chapter Treasurer.
 This report shall outline all waives and modifications to the commitments of the Brother granted a special status.